BackWhat Playford Style?

 Sharp says after Playford's day the Dancing Masters got their hands on the dances and put in all sorts of complicated steps, so that people would have to hire the Dancing Masters to teach them how to do them.

-Anne Daye (Chairman of the Dolmetsch Historical Dance Society) says that in 1660 the French style (known as baroque) was taking over, so Playford in 1651 was publishing in a transition period.
+Anne Daye (then Chairman of The Dolmetsch Historical Dance Society which is now just The Historical Dance Society) says that in 1660 the French style (known as baroque) was taking over, so Playford in 1651 was publishing in a transition period.
 The older Playford dances were danced with pavan, almain and courante doubles.
 With the French influence the standard step became the pas de bourrée (also called the fleuret).
 So even in Playford's day there were major changes going on.

 Melusine Wood, in the preface to her book “Historical Dances” says